 JobTracker is retrieved using the same kind of entry point as most other Hazelcast features.
-After building the cluster connection, you use the created HazelcastInstance to request the configured (or default) JobTracker from Hazelcast.
+After building the cluster connection, you use the created HazelcastInstance to request the configured (or

 The next step is creating a new Job and configuring it to execute our first MapReduce request against cluster data.